learnk8s/learnk8s.io/src/terraform-aws/content.md

 ## Installing CNI plugins

-You have three clusters now, but something might still itch you about them.
+You have three clusters now, but something might still slightly bother you about them.

 They have no CNI plugin installed which causes the nodes to be `NotReady` and prevents any Pods from being scheduled.